David Lonsdale

 David Lonsdale (born 21 May 1963) is an English actor.
-He is best known for playing Peter Barlow in Coronation Street and David Stockwell in the ITV period police drama series Heartbeat.
+He is best known for playing David Stockwell in the ITV period police drama series Heartbeat.

 Career

 Television

 Lonsdale's first major role on television occurred in 1986 when he played Peter Barlow in Coronation Street.
 He has subsequently re-appeared in the show on two further occasions.
 He first returned in 2011 in a minor role working for a solicitor and again in May 2012, this time playing Edwin Soames.

 Other, more minor television appearances, have seen Lonsdale take roles in the 1989 Inspector Morse episode Driven to Distraction in which he played a Detective; in the medical drama Casualty (2011) and in the soap opera Emmerdale (2018) in which he played a private detective.